No, you should not take the update.

 Malicious or compromised websites would display a fake Adobe Flash update message, encouraging you to download and install the latest update.

-Unfortunately, what you were really downloading and installing was malware.
+Unfortunately, you were really downloading and installing malware.

 Don’t do that.

-In part because of that, many browsers — most notably Google Chrome — actually incorporated1 Flash into the browser itself so no additional download was required.
+In part because of that, many browsers — most notably Google Chrome — incorporated1 Flash into the browser itself, so no additional download was required.

-If you’re offered a Flash update of some sort, it’s almost certainly malicious these days.
-You don’t need it, because the websites you’re visiting are unlikely to still require it — and if they do, it’s likely already built into your browser.
+These days, if you’re offered a Flash update of any kind, it’s almost certainly malicious .
+You don’t need it, because the websites you’re visiting are unlikely to require it — and if they still do, they’ve long since passed Flash’s end-of-life date.

 If not Flash, then what?